Necrotizing fasciitis: Scoring system

 Correlated with clinical findings, a white blood cell count greater than 15,000 cells/mm^{3} and serum sodium level less than 135 mmol/L are predictive of necrotizing fasciitis in 90% of cases.
 If lab values do not meet those values, there is a 99% chance that the patient does not have NF.
 There are various scoring systems to determine the likelihood of getting necrotizing fasciitis.
 The laboratory risk indicator for necrotizing fasciitis (LRINEC) scoring system developed by Wong and their colleagues in 2004 is the most common.
-It evaluates people with severe cellulitis or abscess to determine the likelihood of necrotizing fasciitis.
+It evaluates people with severe cellulitis or abscesses to determine the likelihood of necrotizing fasciitis.

 LRINEC uses six laboratory values: C-reactive protein, total white blood cell count, hemoglobin, sodium, creatinine, and blood glucose.
-A score of 6 or more indicates that there is a 50-75% probability of necrotizing fasciitis.
+A score of 6 or more indicates that there is a 50–75% probability of necrotizing fasciitis.
 A score of 8 or more represents over 75% likelihood of NF.
 Patients with a LRINEC score ≥6 may have a higher rate of both death and amputation as well.
 The scoring criteria are: